 Sheeva Talebian, M.D., On Fertility & The No. 1 Reason Women Are Not Getting Pregnant

 Dr. Sheeva Talebian is a board-certified reproductive endocrinologist.
-After graduating top of her class from Columbia University, she went on to get her medical degree from Mount Sinai School of Medicine and continued her training at New York University, where she did her residency in obstetrics and gynecology and a fellowship in reproductive endocrinology and infertility.
+After graduating top of her class from Columbia University, she went on to get her medical degree from Mount Sinai School of Medicine and continued her training at New York University, where she did her residency in obstetrics and gynecology and a fellowship in reproductive endocrinology and fertility support.

 Sheeva joined me on the mbg podcast to talk about what inspired her to become a fertility specialist and why the future of fertility testing excites her.
 She tells about recent successes with her patients after starting to blend her traditional Western medical background with more Eastern-influenced practices such as a traditional Chinese medicine diet, acupuncture, and anti-inflammatory supplements.